Skip to content

 A quick introduction to answer questions like:

 Me?
-Well, I’ve been taking photos for a long time now.
+Well, I've been taking photos for a long time now.
 Over 30 years.
-I’m not a professional photographer.
-It’s just a hobby for me.
-And yes, there are people out there with way more experience.
-But I love doing it, and I’m happy with the results I get.
+I'm not a professional photographer.
+It's just a hobby for me.
+And yes, there are people out there with more experience and way more skills.
+But I love doing it, and I'm happy with the results I get.

 Why Should I Listen to You?